Skip to main content

 User Transparency Settings

 By default, the Pixel Manager sends the minimum required amount of data to Meta (Facebook) with each CAPI hit.
-Also, the plugin doesn't process anonymous visitors.
-Those are visitors who block the Meta (Facebook) pixel and where no fbp cookie is set.
 (Read more about the fbp cookie here).
 You can change those settings in accordance with your shop policy and the laws under which your shop has to operate.

 Testing